mattbowlby/100-days-of-code/NOTES.md

 setting, so that is a design problem to solve when there is evidence it needs solving — forking 22 themes to change one number would be the wrong answer.

+## The on-screen keyboard is greenfield, and cannot auto-raise

+`Ui/KeyboardPanel.qml` is **not** an on-screen keyboard, despite the name.
+Its own header says it: a layer-shell popup card for panels summoned *by* the keyboard (SUPER+CTRL+W and friends), built on PanelWindow with a brief `WlrKeyboardFocus.Exclusive` prime.
+The port's earlier notes and both agent files claimed the OSK would extend it.
+They were wrong, and are fixed.

+Quickshell has no virtual-keyboard or input-method type either.
+`Quickshell.Wayland` exposes layer shell, `WlSessionLock` /
+`WlSessionLockSurface`, screencopy, idle notify/inhibit, toplevel management and a shortcuts inhibitor — nothing for text input.
+So `plugins/phone-keyboard` injects keys out of process with **`wtype(1)`**, which implements `zwp_virtual_keyboard_v1`:

+- `wtype -- TEXT` for characters.
+The `--` is required, not tidiness: `wtype -` means "read from stdin", so typing a bare hyphen would otherwise hang.
+- `wtype -P KEY -p KEY` for named keys (libxkbcommon identifiers — `BackSpace`, `Return`), and `-M`/`-m` for modifiers.
+- Passed as an argv vector, never a command string. `Util` says why in its own
+  comment: a shell would re-tokenize it, and every character on a keyboard is exactly the input that breaks that.

+The surface must carry `WlrKeyboardFocus.None`, or the keys wtype injects land back in the keyboard instead of the application.

+**The consequence worth planning around:** with no input-method protocol, the shell cannot know that a text field was focused, so the keyboard cannot raise itself.
+Summoning stays explicit — a gesture or a button — until Quickshell grows `text-input-v3`/`input-method-v2`, or the port carries its own small input-method client.
+That is a real architectural limit, not a to-do.

+`WlSessionLock` / `WlSessionLockSurface` being present is the good news in the same breath: the lock screen rung has a proper API waiting for it.